Updated Covid-19 vaccines are coming mid-September, officials say

-(CNN) — Covid-19 vaccines that have been tweaked to teach the body how to fend off the current crop of circulating variants are now expected to land in drugstores and clinics in mid-September, senior administration officials say.
+(CNN) — Covid-19 vaccines that have been tweaked to teach the body how to fend off the current crop of circulating variants are now expected to land in drugstores and clinics in mid-September, CDC and FDA officials said.

 The officials spoke Thursday about the US government’s preparations for the fall and winter respiratory virus season on the condition that they not be named.